matomo-org/plugin-MarketingCampaignsReporting/README.md

 If you already have URLs tagged with Google Analytics parameters these are supported: utm_campaign, utm_source, utm_medium, utm_term, utm_content and utm_id

-An example landing page URL would be:
+An example landing page URL is:
 ```
 /offer?pk_campaign=Best-Seller&pk_source=Newsletter_7&pk_medium=email
 ```